ipatch/chrisrjones_web/README.md

 > ⚠️ Must be logged in to manage attachments.

+<a id="usage-testing-api-endpoints"></a>

 ### Usage > Manually Testing API endpoints

-[httpie]() is a useful utility for accessing endpoints, and even those exposed through an API.
+[httpie](https://httpie.org) is a useful utility for accessing endpoints, and even those exposed through an API.
 That said, I half ass setup SSL a while back, and test certain API endpoints on the remote box, ie. chrisrjones.com, pass the `--verify=no` flag to **http** to manually access / test an endpoint.

 <strong>Ex</strong>